MOHIT-JANGIR/ARTH---THE-LIFE-CHANGING-TECHNICAL-JOURNEY/README.md

 ## Learned how to do Market Research about an Idea and learned how to present a startup Idea effectively from Preeti Chandak Ma’am.
 Worked on a startup Idea and had multiple Brain Storming Sessions about the Idea and It was a really great Experience listening to all the ideas from my friends who are learning Flutter with me.
 This is the major step to learn to think like a creator and validate the Idea we have with us.

 # September
-## Joined the Specialist in Python training from Indian Innovation and Entrepreneurship community.
+## Joined the ``Specialist in Python training from Indian Innovation and Entrepreneurship community``.
 Learned to create an API with CGI.
 Learned about NumPy and Pandas in detail.
 ## Heard the Great Talk from Mr. Vimal Daga Sir about ARTH - The School of Technologies.
 The most awaited Announcement about ARTH.

-# ARTH — The School of Technologies is an 8 to 10 months technical learning program.
+# ***ARTH — The School of Technologies is an 8 to 10 months technical learning program.***

 # -->> On September 14, The Life-Changing Technical Journey Started.
 I learn Hadoop to solve the BigData Challenge.
 Learned Internals about Hadoop and capture network packets with tcpdump to prove the theory about Hadoop.
 Started with the AWS CSA track.
 I was grown from taking help to help someone.
 I selected as a Technical Volunteer to help my friends